Integrate your existing Network Policy Server (NPS) infrastructure with Azure AD Multi-Factor Authentication

 Determine which authentication methods your users can use

 There are two factors that affect which authentication methods are available with an NPS extension deployment:

-- PAP supports all the authentication methods of Azure MFA in the cloud: phone call, one-way text message, mobile app notification, and mobile app verification code.
+PAP supports all the authentication methods of Azure AD Multi-Factor Authentication in the cloud: phone call, one-way text message, mobile app notification, OATH hardware tokens, and mobile app verification code.